NCI Cohort Consortium Events

 Washington University School of Medicine

-This webinar will include an overview of theoretical frameworks and data resources for measuring structural and social determinants of health with geospatial data.
-In addition, innovative methods/approaches for characterizing the attributes of the neighborhood in both non-diseased and cancer survivor cohort studies will be presented.
-Lastly, opportunities and challenges in applying geospatial data and methods will be discussed.
+This webinar included an overview of theoretical frameworks and data resources for measuring structural and social determinants of health with geospatial data.
+In addition, innovative methods/approaches for characterizing the attributes of the neighborhood in both non-diseased and cancer survivor cohort studies was presented.
+Lastly, opportunities and challenges in applying geospatial data and methods were discussed.

 Measurements of Aging to Use in Cancer Cohort Studies